ucdavis-ice/UrbanFootprintCurriculum/installation.rst

 Log in to your server using a SSH terminal connection.
 Make sure that you have "sudo" (administrative) permissions.

+Using PuTTY:

+Open putty, copy the Public IP address from teh Instance into the "Host Name (or IP address)" box.
+Leave port 22 as is.

+Under Saved sessions, Type in a name for the connection profile you're creating, and click Save.

+On the left side, expand the "Connection" section, and then the "SSH".

+Under "Auth", browse for and find the Private Key file that you created above.

+Then go back up to the "Session" click on the name that you selected before, and click "Save" again to save the location of the key.

+Now, click "Open" and accept the "Server Host key not cached..." message by clicking Yes or accept.

+Each time you start the instance, you will need to update the IP address, and accept the "Server Host Key" message.

 Step 2: Install git
 ___________________
 The first significant installation step is to make sure that you have the "git" installed.
 Git will be used to connect to the the source of all of the code for operating UrbanFootprint and the instructions for its configuration.